Low Autism Trait Signal

-Your score on this autism screener is low, indicating minimal autistic traits on this particular assessment.
-This does not mean autism is impossible—autism presents differently across genders, cultures, and individuals, and this screener captures only certain trait clusters.
-A low score suggests you experience fewer challenges with social reciprocity, sensory sensitivity, repetitive behaviors, or communication patterns typically associated with autism in its standard presentation.
-This is a screening tool only, not a diagnosis.
-If you have concerns about autism or suspect you may be autistic, a comprehensive evaluation by a qualified professional is the appropriate next step.
+Your result on this autism self-reflection tool is low, suggesting minimal autistic traits from the items you answered.
+This does not rule autism out—autistic traits show up differently across genders, cultures, and individuals, and this check-in captures only certain patterns.
+A low result suggests you notice fewer challenges with social reciprocity, sensory sensitivity, repetitive behaviours, or communication patterns typically associated with autism in its most recognisable form.
+This is a self-reflection check-in, not a diagnostic tool, screening instrument, or medical device.
+If you suspect you may be autistic, a comprehensive evaluation by a qualified professional is the appropriate next step.

 Strengths